thecodersguilduk/tcg_site/site/blog/software-testing-is-more-than-a-job-its-a-community.md

   - Apprenticeships
   - blog
 ---
 #### This interview is part of a series of articles where we shine the spotlight on our wonderful community of teachers, trainers, instructors, and mentors.
-We work with a number of talented tech professionals from all walks of life, and we are taking this opportunity to thank them for all their hard work by telling their unique stories.
+We work with a number of talented tech professionals from all walks of life, and we're taking this opportunity to thank them for all their hard work by telling their unique stories.

-*Ady Stokes is an experienced Test Engineer and Accessibility Specialist, currently based in West Yorkshire.
-He is currently working with us to provide digital skills training to local future apprentices by helping us teach [our software testing bootcamps](https://thecodersguild.org.uk/blog/try-yourself-out-as-a-software-testing-professional/).*
+*Ady Stokes is an experienced Test Engineer and Accessibility Specialist based in West Yorkshire.
+He is currently working with us to provide digital skills training to a group of talented learners from the local area by helping us teach [our software testing bootcamps](https://thecodersguild.org.uk/blog/try-yourself-out-as-a-software-testing-professional/).*

 We caught up with Ady to ask him a few questions about his experiences working in software testing, and how he draws on that to inform his approach to teaching.